 Van Orton, like Scrooge, gets a second chance, to see the things he truly lacks (and needs).

 In The Game, Van Orton can be seen as a completion of Michael Douglas’ Wall Street character, Gordon Gecko.
 Gecko ditched morals for money.
 Van Orton grows up and gets a second chance.

 The issue with the Scrooge archetype in modern storytelling is that it’s the kind of redemption reserved for the very wealthy.

-The man (or woman) who has everything must face losing it all in order to discover what’s truly important – love.
+The man (or woman) who has everything must face losing it all to discover what’s truly important: love.